plantonhq/planton.ai/content/copywriting/_stage-area/2025-12-31-landing-page-marketing-optimization/draft-1.md

 #### Quotes

-**Rohit Reddy Gopy (CEO)**:
+**Rohit Reddy Gopu (CEO)**:

 ```
 "For a client in regulated industry (BFSI) who mandated GCP, Planton delivered the
 entire infrastructure despite zero GCP experience on our team.
 Planton provides mature
 infrastructure out-of-the-box that covers compliance concerns.
 We're using Planton for
 all future client projects."
 ```

 **Balaji Borra (DevOps Engineer)**:

 ```
 "I handle 8+ client projects with Planton—no more rewriting Terraform between clients.
 My efficiency has improved dramatically, and I provide far better developer experience
 to all our teams."
 ```

 **Rakesh Kandhi (Senior Developer)**:

 ```
 "I can now update service configurations and deploy to dev, staging, and prod—all
 without waiting on DevOps.
 Self-service infrastructure through ServiceHub is a
 game changer for developer productivity."
 ```